-The Orders set aside \$1 billion per year to assist in funding Category Two funding requests including, but not limited to, Wi-Fi equipment and/or services during FY2015 and FY2016.
-Additionally, the FCC expects the availability of \$1 billion per year during FY2017, FY2018 and FY2019 in Category Two funds to cover the services necessary to create and maintain "internal connections," or Wi-Fi networks, within schools and libraries.
+The Orders set a target of at least \$1 billion per year to assist in funding Category Two funding requests including, but not limited to, Wi-Fi equipment and/or services during FY2015 and FY2016.
+Additionally, the FCC expects the availability of at least \$1 billion per year during FY2017, FY2018 and FY2019 in Category Two funds to cover the services necessary to create and maintain "internal connections," or Wi-Fi networks, within schools and libraries.
 Using these funds, schools and libraries can purchase Wi-Fi access points, Wi-Fi services (such as management or managed services), and new technologies like caching servers.
 The Orders also included a minimum funding floor so that all eligible schools regardless of size could receive minimum funding.

-Under the Orders, Category Two services are funded at a maximum discount of 85%, with a prediscount budget of \$150 per student for schools and \$2.30 per square foot in libraries over a fiveyear period.
+Under the Orders, Category Two services are funded at a maximum discount of 85%, with a prediscount budget of \$150 per student for schools and \$2.30 per square foot in libraries over a five-year period.
 The FCC language includes a \$5.00 per square foot budget for libraries in highly populated cities and urbanized areas.